World War II Navy Veteran Receives Distinguished Flying Cross, Air Medal

 |0

-This work, World War II Navy Veteran Receives Distinguished Flying Cross, Air Medal [Image 4 of 4], by PO1 Samantha P Montenegro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, World War II Navy Veteran Receives Distinguished Flying Cross, Air Medal, by PO1 Samantha P Montenegro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.